The Origin of the Caesar Salad

 He had eggs, garlic, Parmesan cheese, Romaine lettuce, olive oil, and a few other scraps.
-With the flare of a showman he descended on the tables of customers and before their very eyes improvised what was to become the Caesar salad.
+With the flair of a showman, he descended on customers' tables and before their very eyes improvised what was to become the Caesar salad.

 A Local Dish

-Word of this delicious combination spread north and soon some of Hollywood’s A-list luminaries were descending on Tijuana to try out this new taste sensation; W.C.
-Fields, Clark Gable, and Jean Harlow are among the names mentioned.
+Word of this delicious combination spread north, and soon, some of Hollywood’s A-list luminaries were descending on Tijuana to try out this new taste sensation; W.C.
+Fields, Clark Gable, and Jean Harlow are all among the names mentioned.